How Many Wisdom Teeth Do You Have?

 With the number of people lacking wisdom teeth steadily growing, it’s possible that we could someday completely evolve to not develop wisdom teeth at all.
 Scientists have experimented with chemically preventing the development of wisdom teeth.
 Researchers have found that children ages 2-6 that are given local anesthesia for dental work have a higher chance of not developing wisdom teeth later on.
 Maybe in the future, simple injections at a young age will keep all of us from having to go through wisdom tooth extraction!

-If you want to know more about wisdom teeth and or wisdom teeth removal, give New England Oral Surgery Associates, LLC a call today at Westford Office Phone Number Billerica 978-667-8600 and Westford 978-392-9095.
+If you want to know more about wisdom teeth and or wisdom teeth removal, give New England Oral & Maxillofacial Surgery a call today at Billerica Office Phone Number 978-667-8600.